ndoherty93/projects/README.md

 # projects

-Contains one of the projects listed on my resume
+Contains one of the projects listed on my resume:

-2018 WAR in College baseball project is under NDA

-2012 Hoberman Brain Twist & 2013 Master Cube projects may be lost to time.
+Root for the Home Team?
+2015 Senior Seminar project

+Uses Baseball Reference Data to explore Logistic Regression.